PART 3: RECKONING AND RESOLUTION

 Bob Ost, executive director of Theater Resources Unlimited, and TRU Literary Manager Cate Cammarata will facilitate.

-Writers (or producers!) are invited to submit no more than 25 pages of a show you are working on.
+Writers (and producers!!!) are invited to submit no more than 25 pages of a show you are working on.
 We want to see the last section of your show in which we head towards the summing up and conclusion of the plot and the resolution of the characters' wants.
 Include MP3s of the songs within only those pages.
 Also send a concise synopsis of the preceding action of the show, and how it leads to the resolution in the section presented.

 The cost for non-participants to attend for the full day, to observe the presentations and be part of the discussions, is $55 ($35 for TRU members).